Huda-Hakami/Learning-to-Borrow-for-KGs/README.md

 # Learning-to-Borrow-for-KGs
 Learning to Borrow – Relation Representation for Without-Mention Entity-Pairs for Knowledge Graph Completion

 This repository is for learning-to-Borrow (SuperBorrow) model that integrates a text corpus with a Knowledge Graph (KG) to improve Knowledge Graph Embeddings (KGEs).
 In particular, SuperBorrow borrows Lexicalised Dependency Paths (LDPs), that are extracted from a text corpus, from the entity-pairs that co-occur in sentencs in the corpus (with-mentions) to represent entity-pairs that do not co-occur in any sentence in the corpus (without-mentions).
+The augmented KG is used to train several well-known KGE methods.
+The learnt KGEs have shown superior performance for link/relation prediction.

 If you use SuperBorrow for any published research, please include the following citation: